2023 Best Education Schools in Illinois

 On average, education graduates from Illinois State take out $22,083 in student loans while working on their degree.
 This translates to an average monthly loan payment of $332, based on a 10-year repayment plan.

-With a ranking of #8, North Central College did quite well on this year’s best schools for education students.
-Located in the midsize city of Naperville, North Central is a private not-for-profit college with a small student population.
+North Central College came in at #8 in this year’s edition of the Best Education Schools in Illinois ranking.
+Located in the medium-sized city of Naperville, North Central is a private not-for-profit college with a small student population.

 After completing their degree, education graduates from North Central carry an average student debtload of $27,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $255.